garanj/auction-insights-automation/README.md

 ## Overview

-This [Apps Script](https://developers.google.com/apps-script/) solution demonstrates an approach taken to automating the downloading and processing of [Auction Insights](https://support.google.com/adwords/answer/2579754) reports.
+This [Apps Script](https://developers.google.com/apps-script/) solution demonstrates an approach taken to automating the downloading and processing of [Auction Insights](https://support.google.com/adwords/answer/2579754) reports, as Auction Insights are not available in either AdWords Scripts or the AdWords API.

 ## Account setup